Six ways to manage missing data

-Having missing values in your data is not necessarily a setback.
-In fact, oftentimes one can glean a lot of useful information from missing values, and they can be used for the purposes of feature engineering.
-One has to be careful though: if there is a feature in the dataset that has a really high percentage of missing values, then that feature, just like any other low variance feature, should be dropped.
+Now, having missing values in your data is not necessarily a setback.
+In fact, you can probably glean a lot of useful insights from missing variables.
+You might be able to understand more about the data set (or the group of things it's based on) if data is missing, or simply unavailable.
+But take those insights with a grain of salt — if there is a feature in the dataset that has a really high percentage of missing values, then that feature (just like any other low variance feature) should be dropped.

 Here are some common ways of dealing with missing data:

-- Casewise deletion of missing data.
-Here you simply drop all cases/rows from the dataset that contain missing values.
+- Case-wide deletion of missing data.
 In the case of a very large dataset with very few missing values, this approach could potentially work really well.
+Here, you simply drop all cases/rows from the dataset that contain missing values.
 However, if the missing values are in cases that are also otherwise statistically distinct, this method may seriously skew the predictive model for which this data is used.
 Another major problem with this approach is that it will be unable to process any future data that contains missing values.
 If your predictive model is designed for production, this could create serious issues in deployment.

 - Replace missing values with the mean/median value of the feature in which they occur.
 This works for numerical features.
 The choice of median/mean is often related to the form of distribution that the data has.
 For imbalanced data, the median may be more appropriate, while for symmetrical and more normally distributed data, the mean could be a better choice.